kxvn-lx/k.p0s-2/.github/instructions/code.instructions.md

-organise,structured the file and code so that it has maximise readability. put header comments to section the code like ```// ----- <HEADER> -----. ensure you follow useEffect.instructions.md file. all UI facing texts MUST use natural indonesian language.
+organise,structured the file and code so that it has maximise readability. put header comments to section the code like ```// ----- <HEADER> -----. ensure you follow useEffect.instructions.md file. all UI facing texts MUST use natural indonesian language. for styling, use even numbered spacing. starting from 2,4 most common.
+6 if really needed and so on. e.g: p-2, m-2, etc. files and folders must use kebab-case naming convention.

 Response & Style Rules